 - Unreal Game Development Mini-Degree by Zenva

-Created in 1995, Java is an object-oriented language created for general-purpose use.
-The design principle behind the language was to have it require as few dependencies as possible – especially compared to other languages at the time and even now.
+Created in 1995, Java is an object-oriented programming language created for general computer programming.
+The design principle behind the language was to have it require as few dependencies as possible – especially compared to other programming languages at the time and even now.
 In so doing, this meant that programs created with Java could easily run on different systems as they weren’t as dependent on the underlying computer architecture.

-Given this cross-platform nature, Java is used fairly extensively for software development.
+Given this cross-platform nature, Java is used fairly extensively for application development.
 However, in the realm of games, it also finds a place.
-Though not as extensively used as other languages on this list, quite a number of desktop games are still made with Java.
-In addition, as the top choice language for Android devices, Java is used by a number of developers for mobile games and apps.
+Though not as extensively used as other programming languages on this list, quite a number of desktop games are still made with Java.
+In addition, as the top choice programming language for Android devices, Java is commonly used by a number of developers for mobile games and apps.

 - As Java is the foundation for Android devices, it is well-suited to making mobile games.